codr7/liblgpp/README.md

 ```

 ### threads
-The VM supports preemptive multithreading.
-Each thread runs in complete isolation on its own stack, which is pushed to the calling stack when joining.
+The VM supports preemptive multithreading and has been carefully designed to minimize locking.
+Each thread runs in complete isolation on its own stack, which is pushed to the calling stack on join.

 ```
 Label target("target", vm.emit_pc());